 Since migrating to Aotearoa in 2017, I have worked as a designer, developer, photographer, videographer and communications adviser in government, politics, advertising and marketing.
 Prior to the move, I worked in and around Sydney as an independent graphic designer, photographer and facilitator for a range of clients, while also pursuing community projects and being an active board member of Solar Citizens and a founding director of the Blue Mountains Renewable Energy Co-op.

 I hold a Bachelor of Design in Visual Communication from the University of Technology, Sydney – a course which included a semester at the Hochschule für Gestaltung Schwäbisch Gmünd, an acclaimed design university in south-west Germany.

-The everyday things that get me excited outside work are cycling (e-bike commuting, fat-tyre Surly for the trails), vegetarian food, exploring near and far and making the odd cocktail.
+The everyday things that excite me outside work are cycling (e-bike commuting, fat-tyre Surly for the trails), vegetarian food, exploring near and far and making the odd cocktail.